Motorcycle Accident - Motorcyclist Suffers Facial Fractures, Concussion and Loss of Vision - $3.75 Million Settlement

 As a result of his concussion, plaintiff was diagnosed with mild cognitive deficits by his neuropsychologist.
 This diagnosis was disputed by defendant’s expert who was prepared to testify that while plaintiff suffered serious injuries, there was no evidence that he suffered from any cognitive deficits.

 In addition to the surgeries which he underwent to repair the facial fractures, plaintiff also underwent arthroscopic surgeries on his shoulder for a torn labrum and his ankle for nerve pain which persisted following the motorcycle accident.
 Plaintiff also suffered from depression resulting from his inability to resume his career and to engage in recreational activities such as ATV riding and playing basketball.
-Plaintiff is able to drive a car, exercise at a gym, live independently, do household chores such as minor yard work, cleaning and cooking and care for his daily needs.
+Plaintiff is able to exercise at a gym, live independently, do household chores such as minor yard work, cleaning and cooking and care for his daily needs.

-About Attorney Ronald E. Gluck
+Attorney Ronald E. Gluck